O-minimal flows on nilmanifolds

 The above theorem holds for arbitrary definable groups in o-minimal structures, and then $\Stab^\mu(p)$ is always torsion-free.
-However, when $G$ is a real algebraic subgroup of $\UT(n,\RR)$ then necessarily $\Stab^\mu(p)$ is real algebraic, even if the type $p$ is in a richer language.
+However, when $G$ is a linear real algebraic group then necessarily $\Stab^\mu(p)$ is real algebraic, even if the type $p$ is in a richer language.